 It's a very simple concept, like question and answer.

-We get questions for the local members.
+We get questions from our local members.

-Then I started realizing like I was explaining that I'm not gonna give prefaces to each show, and in the process would end up actually giving a preface.
+Then I started realizing, like, I was explaining that I'm not going to give prefaces to each show.

 No more time wasting.

-And this is from KCM 71.
+And this is from KCM71.

 And the question is, what is your view on the NSPM?

-It's actually says, according to Ken Klippenstein, the Democratic leadership has said little, as has the mainstream media, and reading the document, it certainly appears to be something that should concern not just the left, but anyone who believes in a liberal democracy.
+And reading the document, it certainly appears to be something that should concern not just the left, but anyone who believes in a liberal democracy.

-Now, I think it's really important question.
+Now, I think it's a really important question.

 I'm glad that this topic has been raised.